OuzoFlp/SolanaCourseIntro/README.md

 I had to remove the duplicate .js extensions from @solana-developers/helpers/dist/esm/index.js file to actually run the programm.
-Please fix that.